MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/debug-JavaScript-code.md

 1. Plug your computer to your Android device.
 1. Open any model-driven app from Power Apps or the Field Service Mobile application
-1. In the `edge://inspect/#devices` page in your browser, are able to see the page available from the **Remote Target** section.
+1. In the `edge://inspect/#devices` page in your browser, find your organization URL in the **Remote Target** section.

    :::image type="content" source="media/edge-inspect-devices.png" alt-text="Edge DevTools Devices screen":::